by Greg Burke, FAIA

 The EntreArchitect community consists of small firms.
-Leadership may or may not be a focus of what a small firm may have as a priority.
+Leadership may or may not be a focus of what a small firm has as a priority.
 I will put forward that leadership is more important to the success of a small firm than a large firm’s long-term success.
 Large firms got that way because there are and were leaders who distinguished a smaller organization to become a larger firm.
 I worked for Art Gensler in the 1980’s.
 At they time Gensler had been the largest architecture firm in the United States and had been for about a decade.
 Art started out with two associates.
 His natural ability to “sell the sizzle” was a leadership characteristic that grew the firm to be the largest US architecture firm with offices all over the world.
 Art has since retired and is Chairman Emeritus.
 The firm continues to grow and is considering a leader in the profession.

 Not every firm has to be Gensler.
 The small firm may not have that ambition.
 There is nothing inherently wrong with that.
 Staying small may be exactly what the firm leader is best at handling.
 Their leadership style will determine if they are around in the future.

-In the next coming weeks I intend to explore what traits make a leader.
+In the coming weeks I intend to explore what traits make a leader.
 I will take a look at the differences between leaders and managers and what a person who is both may look like.
 If you have any questions or comments, I would love to hear them.